We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-- As the coronavirus pandemic continues to evolve, many Australians will find themselves facing financial difficulties now or in the weeks to come.
+- As the coronavirus pandemic continues to evolve, many Australians will find themselves facing financial difficulties.
 Your utility bills are one of those things that may cause you more financial stress during this frantic period.

 - Energy disconnections are temporarily suspended for customers who haven't paid their bills.